Simone Biles wins bronze in balance beam after withdrawing from other Tokyo Olympics events

 "It's honestly petrifying trying to do a skill but not having your mind and body in sync," she said.
 "10/10 do not recommend."

-Biles also continued to defend her decision to remove herself from competition for her own safety.
+She continued to defend her decision to remove herself from competition for her own safety.
+That thrust conversation around mental health into the spotlight.

+Biles is the most decorated American gymnast of all time.
+She has won 25 medals at world championships and now, seven more at the Olympics, according to her Olympic page.

 The Associated Press contributed to this report.